Lax-Walrus/code-refractor-hw/README.md

-original code was clunky and redundent cleaned up the following list below:
+#original code was clunky and redundent cleaned up the following list below:

 HTML CORRECTIONS

-removed div header and replaced with "header" tag
+1.removed div header and replaced with "header" tag

-removed div and replaced with "nav" tag
+2.removed div and replaced with "nav" tag

-changed background image from div to figure in html css unchanged
+3.changed background image from div to figure in html css unchanged

 changed div class to section